richardsonjm/swift-Anchors-reading-swift-intro-000/README.md

 > I know not all that may be coming, but be it what it will, I'll go to it laughing. -[Herman Melville](https://en.wikipedia.org/wiki/Herman_Melville)

+## Overview

+In this lesson we'll look at creating constraints to lay out the views in your iOS app.

 ## Learning Objectives

-* Create constraints in code using Anchors which will allow for you to layout the views in your iOS app (not using Interface Builder to create the constraints).
+* Create constraints in Swift code using Anchors instead of using Interface Builder

 ## Auto Layout

 ![](https://s3.amazonaws.com/learn-verified/AnchorInterfaceBuilder.png)

-In Interface Builder, I've dragged over a View object onto the View Controller, gave it a background Color of red and called it Top View.
+In Interface Builder, we've dragged over a View object onto the View Controller, gave it a background Color of red and called it Top View.

-After doing so, I've created an outlet from this view object to the `ViewController.swift` file.
+After doing so, we've created an outlet from this view object to the `ViewController.swift` file.

 ![](https://s3.amazonaws.com/learn-verified/AnchorViewController.png)

 We're missing something.
 We haven't added any constraints yet.
-I want this `topView` to fill out half the screen and be constrained to the top, left and right of the `view`.
+We want this `topView` to fill out half the screen and be constrained to the top, left and right of the `view`.
 We know how we can do that in Interface Builder, so lets do that:

 ![](https://s3.amazonaws.com/learn-verified/AnchorFullView.png)